Kevrollin/gitpilot.io/README.md

 # Gitpilot - Auto Commit Assistant

-A powerful Python CLI tool that automatically stages all changes in a Git repository, analyzes the diffs using Google's Gemini API, generates clean and professional commit messages, commits the changes, and pushes them to the remote repository.
-All with a single command: `autocommit`.
+A powerful, interactive Python CLI tool that automatically stages all changes in a Git repository, analyzes the diffs using Google's Gemini API, generates clean and professional commit messages, commits the changes, and pushes them to the remote repository.
+Features a hacker/dev-inspired Rich terminal UI with spinners, progress bars, and interactive commit message preview.

-## Features
+## ✨ Features

+- 🎨 **Rich Interactive Terminal UI**: Beautiful hacker/dev-inspired interface with spinners, progress bars, panels, and banners
 - 🤖 **AI-Powered Commit Messages**: Uses Google Gemini API to generate intelligent, context-aware commit messages
 - 📦 **Automatic Staging**: Automatically stages all changes in the repository
 - 🔍 **Smart Analysis**: Analyzes git diffs to understand what changed
+- 💾 **Interactive Preview**: Preview, edit, or manually enter commit messages before committing
-- 💾 **Auto Commit & Push**: Commits and pushes changes automatically
+- 🚀 **Auto Commit & Push**: Commits and pushes changes automatically
 - ✅ **Graceful Handling**: Exits cleanly if there are no changes to commit
-- 🎨 **Clean CLI Output**: Beautiful output with emojis and helpful messages
+- 🎯 **CLI Flags**: Full automation support with `--yes`, `--dry-run`, `--skip-ai`, `--branch`, `--quiet`, `--log`
+- 📝 **File Logging**: Optional logging to file for debugging and audit trails
+- 🎨 **Multiple Themes**: Choose from `hacker`, `minimal`, or `developer` themes
 - 🐧 **Cross-Platform**: Compatible with Linux and macOS

+## 📸 Screenshots

+The tool features a beautiful terminal interface with:
+- ASCII banner with timestamp
+- Step-by-step progress indicators
+- Spinners during network operations
+- Rich panels for commit message preview
+- Interactive prompts for editing messages
+- Summary tables showing workflow status

-## Installation
+## 🚀 Installation

 ### Recommended: Using a Virtual Environment